Battle of Masan: Battle of Haman

 At 14:45 on September 1, Kean ordered an immediate counterattack to restore the 24th Infantry positions.
-For 30 minutes US Air Force aircraft struck KPA positions around Haman with bombs, napalm, rockets, and machine gun fire.
+For 30 minutes USAF aircraft struck KPA positions around Haman with bombs, napalm, rockets, and machine gun fire.
 They also attacked the KPA-held ridges around the town.
 Fifteen minutes of concentrated artillery fire followed.
 Fires spread in Haman.
 Infantry from 3rd Battalion moved out in attack west at 16:30, reinforced by a platoon of tanks from A Company, 79th Tank Battalion.
 Eight tanks, mounting infantry, spearheaded the attack into Haman, capturing the city easily, as most of the KPA troops had abandoned it.
 KPA in force held the ridge on the west side of the town, and their machine gun fire swept every approach, destroying one tank and the attacking infantry suffered heavy casualties.
 But the battalion pressed the attack and by 18:25 had seized the first long ridge 500 yd west of Haman.
 By 20:00 it had secured half of the old battle position on the higher ridge beyond, 1 mi west of Haman.
 Just 200 yd short of the crest on the remainder of the ridge, the infantry dug in for the night.
 It had recaptured Haman and was pushing back to the 24th's old positions.

 The KPA attacked Haman daily for the next week.
 Following the repelling of KPA infiltration on September 7, the attack on Haman ground to a halt.
 The KPA, racked by logistical and manpower shortages, focused more heavily on their attacks against 24th Infantry positions on Battle Mountain, as well as 35th Infantry positions at the Nam River.
 24th Infantry troops at Haman encountered only probing attacks until September 18.

 Battle of Nam River

 Meanwhile, the KPA 7th Division troops committed all of their effort into attacking the US 35th Infantry line.
 At 23:30 on August 31, a KPA SU-76 self-propelled gun from across the Nam fired shells into the position of G Company, 35th Infantry, overlooking the river.
 Within a few minutes, KPA artillery was attacking all front-line rifle companies of the regiment from the Namji-ri bridge west.
 Under cover of this fire a reinforced regiment of the KPA 7th Division crossed the Nam River and attacked F and G Companies, 35th Infantry.
-Other KPA soldiers crossed the Nam on an underwater bridge in front of the paddy ground north of Komam-ni and near the boundary between the 2nd Battalion, led by Lieutenant Colonel John L. Wilkins, Jr., holding the river front and Lieutenant Colonel Bernard G. Teeter's 1st Battalion holding the hill line that stretched from the Nam River to Sibidang-san and the Chinju-Masan highway.
+Other KPA soldiers crossed the Nam on an underwater bridge in front of the paddy ground north of Komam-ni and near the boundary between the 2nd Battalion, led by Lieutenant colonel John L. Wilkins, Jr., holding the river front and Lieutenant colonel Bernard G. Teeter's 1st Battalion holding the hill line that stretched from the Nam River to Sibidang-san and the Chinju-Masan highway.
 The 35th Infantry, facing shortages of equipment and reinforcements, was under-equipped but nonetheless prepared for an attack.